 With the impending legislative changes, there will always be fly-by-night companies looking to make a quick buck off South African expats.
 To avoid being taken for a ride, look for the following in a cross-border financial services partner:

 - Make sure they’ve got the right accreditations and qualifications.

 - Registered with South Africa’s Financial Intelligence Centre (FIC)

 - Licensed as a Treasury Outsourced Company with SARB

 - Look for a mixture of expertise and specialisations.

 - Dig into their customer testimonials

 - Take a look at their fee structure

 FinGlobal ticks all the necessary boxes as the right cross-border financial services partner for South Africans living abroad.
 We’ve got all the right credentials (and plenty of them!) and we only employ accredited financial experts with the right mix of skills.
 We’ve formed strategic partnerships with all necessary South African financial institutions and regulatory authorities to ensure that everything we do is fully-compliant.
-We’ve also got more than 34 000 satisfied customers (with 100% success rate) to attest to the fact our fees are payable only on completion of the agreed services.
+We’ve also got more than 60 000 clients (with 100% success rate) to attest to the fact our fees are payable only on completion of the agreed services.